laravel/nova-docs/4.0/installation.md

 'license_key' => env('NOVA_LICENSE_KEY', ''),
 ```

+### Ignored Development and Staging Domains

-Since Nova can be used in staging and local development environments, Nova will not check your license key when used on `localhost` or these local TLDs specified in [IETF RFC 2606](https://datatracker.ietf.org/doc/html/rfc2606#page-2):
+Since Nova can be used in local and staging development environments, Nova will not check your license key when used on `localhost` or these local TLDs specified in [IETF RFC 2606](https://datatracker.ietf.org/doc/html/rfc2606#page-2):

 - `.test`
 - `.example`